jabezapilado/vendwise-flutter-app/INSTALL_GUIDE.md

-## 📱 How to Install Vendwise on Your iPhone 15
+## 📱 How to Install VendWise on Your iPhone 15

 ### 🎯 **Quick Install Guide:**